Middle School Curriculum

 Grade 7

-Seventh grade English builds on the grammar and writing foundations established in sixth grade.
+Seventh grade builds on the grammar and writing foundations established in sixth grade.
 In addition, students are encouraged to understand the relationship between the spoken and written word via interviews, discussion summaries, and presentations.
 Literary terms and tools are examined and discussed critically through the use of varied works and genres of literature while original student writing based on creative exercises will teach the value of revision.
 Informed opinions are encouraged as students learn about the credibility of viable sources.

 Topics covered: